Lernstick/shim-review/README.md

  * Lernstick Secure Boot 2021 - shim (fingerprint: cbac3fe7790ec70c73165245db0d61812e1b454415dbcabd4e9f63f5d8237300)

 -------------------------------------------------------------------------------
-If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
+### If you are re-using a previously used (CA) certificate, you will need to add the hashes of the previous GRUB2 binaries exposed to the CVEs to vendor_dbx in shim in order to prevent GRUB2 from being able to chainload those older GRUB2 binaries.
 If you are changing to a new (CA) certificate, this does not apply.
-Please describe your strategy.
+### Please describe your strategy.
 -------------------------------------------------------------------------------
-We are using a new CA.
+The previously used CA only signed GRUB2 versions with SBAT support.
+Loading older vulnerable GRUB2 versions will be prevented using SBAT.

 -------------------------------------------------------------------------------
-What OS and toolchain must we use to reproduce this build?
-Include where to find it, etc.  We're going to try to reproduce your build as close as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
+### What OS and toolchain must we use to reproduce this build?
+Include where to find it, etc.  We're going to try to reproduce your build as closely as possible to verify that it's really a build of the source tree you tell us it is, so these need to be fairly thorough.
 At the very least include the specific versions of gcc, binutils, and gnu-efi which were used, and where to find those binaries.
-If the shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case and the differences would be.
+### If the shim binaries can't be reproduced using the provided Dockerfile, please explain why that's the case and what the differences would be.
 -------------------------------------------------------------------------------
 The easiest way to reproduce this build is with the supplied Dockerfile: